anaizerene/roger-dog-space-time/README.md

 > Azure monitoring tools provide a variety of tools like Azure Monitor, Log Analytics and Application Insights, which help you track model performance, detect anomalies and troubleshoot issues in **real time.** </br>

 ### Security and compliance </br>
-When dealing with sensitive user data, it is important to comply with
+When dealing with sensitive user data, it is important to comply with ethical AI practices, like avoiding algorithmic bias, data poisoning and more.
+> Azure Security Center is a service that provides a unified security management system and threat protection across the Azure environment.
+By identifying vulnerabilities early on, you can ensure that your deployment is industry standard-compliant.
+> International and industry-specific compliance certifs (GDPR - social media, online retail, digital banking, cloud computing, IT; HIPAA - heatlhcare; ISO/IEC - manufacturing, heathcare, finance and information technology) are all met by Azure.